ttm/mass/notes.md

 * send to LAD the functions on localization:
   - being frequency dependent (loc\_())
   - and using HRTF while the source is moving (movingHRTF())
+* Ask about LUT:
+	- 44100/1024 ~ 43Hz, the table should be bigger
+	- For control variables (such as a vibrato) the frequency can be very small, such as .3hz
+	- Is it really ok to use 1024?
+	- No interpolation needed for the indexes?
+* Avisar music-dsp q citei eles na secao de filtros
+* Ask around about the power variation in the Doppler effect